| FeaturesEasy to understand output

 If you planning to learn a high-level language, then this

 feature should help you along the way.
+The code

 is highlighted using the same color used by the flowchart's matching